|

 writing his first tome War is Good.

-point that Illustrious's path becomes somewhat murky.
-Reliable
+It is at this point that Illustrious's path becomes somewhat

-sources continue to support rumors that he is still involved in the
+murky.
+Reliable sources continue to support rumors that he is

-music industry in California.
-Stories abound of his "quest" for
+still involved in the music industry in California.
+Stories

-another "a-political Hot Mont" act to promote.
-These stories include
+to promote.
+These stories include his "management overtures"

-"Talus" & "Detective".
-As well as his rumored
+As well as his rumored ventures into an ill-fated

-ventures into an ill-fated "lighter-than-air transport company" that
+"lighter-than-air transport company" that used old pre-WW2-era

-used old pre-WW2-era dirigibles to move freight to remote locations.
+dirigibles to move freight to remote locations. |

 Any info